The hum of the engines was giving Garrus a hell of a headache.

 “Damned if I know.”

 “Hmmm.
-I’ll keep an eye on you for a while, just in case.”
+I’ll keep an eye on you for a time, just in case.”

 “Be my guest.
 I’m having another one.”